ElTupac/another-ds-template/README.md

 <hr>

 # How to start:
+Now this will be a guide on how will start your journey to use this amazing template/boilerplate.

 ## Fork the template:
 You can start your own Design System just clicking in the link to use use the template: [Use this template](https://github.com/ElTupac/another-ds-template/generate).
 This will guide you through creating a new repository based on this boilerplate.